Configure Service and Session Options

 - In the Maximum Allowed Session field, enter the number of sessions.

-- Click OK.
-Note that you should change the maximum number of sessions only during a service maintenance window, because as soon as you click OK, all services on the VOS device restart automatically.
+Note: You should change the maximum number of sessions only during a service maintenance window, because as soon as you click OK, all services on the VOS device restart automatically.

 Configure IPsec Cipher Key Check